George Santos reaches plea deal, pleads guilty to wire fraud and identity theft

 Santos pleaded guilty to wire fraud and aggravated identity theft.

+"A short time ago, after years of telling lies, former Congressman George Santos stood in the courthouse behind me and finally, under oath, told the truth.
+And that truth is that he is a criminal," U.S. Attorney Breon Peace said.
+"Santos pled guilty to serious crimes involving fraud and identity theft.
+He also admitted to committing all other crimes he was charged with in the superseding indictment.
+As a result, he will finally be held to account for his actions."

-A judge has said the plea deal may come with an estimated sentencing range between 6-8 years.
+Peace said under the deal Santos will go to prison for at least two years, though the judge said the plea deal may come with an estimated sentencing range between 6-8 years.
 He's set for sentencing Feb.
 7 at federal court in Central Islip.

 Santos spoke in court, acknowledging a series of crimes.
 He spoke so quickly the judge had to tell him to slow down, CBS News New York's Alice Gainer reported.